 Thank you for visiting our web site.
 Would you like to be on the WPCMS email list?
 Do you have questions about an old map?
 To send us a message, please use the Contact link in the WPC Map Society drop down menu above, or you can scroll to the bottom of this page.

 - No WPCMS-sponsored events are currently scheduled.

-- September 17-18, 2021 – Winston-Salem, North Carolina: If Old Salem reopens (there is no current timeline to do so), The Museum of Early Southern Decorative Arts, 924 S Main St, will be hosting a two day conference, Cartography & Culture: Mapping the Early South.
+- October 21-22, 2022 – Winston-Salem, North Carolina: The Museum of Early Southern Decorative Arts, 924 S Main St, will be hosting a two day conference, Cartography & Culture: Mapping the Early South.
 From the earliest mapping of North America by European navigators to campaigns during the French & Indian War and the American Revolution to further exploration through westward expansion, join us as we delve into how different communities used maps as tools to establish unique visions of the American South.
 Margaret Pritchard is helping organize this event and she has an impressive list of speakers signed up.
 Registration and program details are available on the MESDA Fall Seminar web site.

 - Check John Docktor’s Calendars for other map events and exhibits.
 Although many events have been postponed or canceled due to the pandemic, the good news is that many events previously too far from home are now being presented on line.
 You’ll find those on line lectures listed in John Docktor’s calendar of Cartographic Events.

 * * * * * * * * * * * * * * * * * * *